-If your state doesn’t recognize medical cannabis, sometimes your neighbor will, just be warned that you can’t cross state lines with it.
+If your state doesn’t recognize medical cannabis, sometimes your neighbor will, just know that you can’t cross state lines with it.

 A new executive action will make Washington, D.C. the latest medical cannabis destination to allow out of state patients access to medicinal weed.